Skip to main content

 Over time, a person with a dementia can have difficulties concentrating and sitting at a table to eat a meal.

-If you are caring for a person with a dementia, you might think:
+If you are caring for a person with a dementia, you may think:

 • they have finished eating